inductiva/inductiva/tutorials/simulators/OpenFOAM.md

    machine_group.terminate()
    ```

+4. **Check your simulation summary**:
+Now that our simulation has finished we can print a summary of said simulation.
+This includes information about the execution times, outputs generated and
+much more.
+    ```python
+    task.print_summary()
+    ```

 ### Step 4: Enhancing Performance with MPI Cluster

 As you have experienced, simulations can take a long, long time.
 To further